fabienzx/tb/README.md

 # Thingsboard: Penetration-Test / Vulnerabilities finding / Code Analysis

-### This work is part of a broader project completed for an IoT pentest initiative undertaken at INSA-CVL
+### This work is part of a broader project completed for an IoT pentest endeavor undertaken at INSA-CVL

 ## Table des Matières
 - [Installation](#installation)